2023 Cadel Evans Great Ocean Road Race (women's race)

 The 2023 Cadel Evans Great Ocean Road Race - Elite Women was an Australian road cycling one-day race that took place on 28 January 2023.

-It was the 7th edition of Cadel Evans Great Ocean Road Race and the 2nd event of the 2023 UCI Women's World Tour.
+It was the 7th edition of the Cadel Evans Great Ocean Road Race and the 2nd event of the 2023 UCI Women's World Tour.
 It was won by Dutch rider Loes Adegeest of FDJ Suez in a sprint finish.

 Teams

 Twelve teams took part in the event, including six UCI Women's WorldTeams, and three teams from Australia.